Boise Fire Entry Level FAQs

 "To Whom It May Concern" or "To Boise Fire Department"

-Sign up for the Boise Fire Recruitment e-newsletter and following Boise Fire on social media.
+Subscribe to the Boise Fire recruitment e-newsletter and follow Boise Fire on social media.

-33. How many times will I have to travel to Boise after I apply?
+38. How many times will I need to travel to Boise?

-Twice.
-Two days for physical test and interview, and two to three days for Onboarding Day (as well as necessary preemployment items such as drug testing and physical).
-Any time spent in Boise outside those mandatory dates will be at the candidates' discretion.
+Typically twice: once for the physical fitness test and interview, and once for onboarding and pre-employment requirements.
+Any time spent in Boise outside those mandatory dates will be at the candidate’s discretion.

-No. Any candidates that come from out of state are required to find their own housing accommodations.
+No. Relocation and housing expenses are the responsibility of the candidate.
 The department does not sponsor or host any recruits during recruit academy.

-**ADA Accommodations: In accordance with the Americans with Disabilities Act, disabled applicants who need a reasonable accommodation to participate in the written exam shall submit a written request for accommodation to Sarah Hatley at shatley@cityofboise.org by September 29, 2023.
+**ADA Accommodations: In accordance with the Americans with Disabilities Act, disabled applicants who need reasonable accommodation to participate in the written exam shall submit a written request for accommodation to Jaimee Dye at jmdye@cityofboise.org.
 Requests for a reasonable accommodation must be clearly defined.
 Applicants must attach documentation from a medical provider or accredited counseling agency stating the disability, functional limitations and proposed accommodation.
 In accordance with the law, the city will review all requests and will provide reasonable accommodations to applicants that provide appropriate documentation by the deadline stated.

 Message Sent Successfully!